 The story starts like this.
 Since around 500 BC, ancient individuals in the continent of Central Asia had been using marijuana or the cannabis plant as herbal medicine.
 The history of cannabis use in America dates back to colonists’ times when they used to create rope and textiles from hemp.
 It was only when different governments of different countries began to criminalize THC/Marijuana or cannabis at the time of modernization.

 It was because of the widespread use of these as recreational drugs.
 The subsequent smuggling of marijuana as a banned drug began to boom in the 1980s.
 While CBD is allowed in most nation-states, marijuana has been in the same locked-state since the prohibition of its use, thus making it illegal to use.
 The use of cannabis can be dated back to its original purpose in Central Asia, but it also made its way into Africa, then Europe, and finally in the Americas (North and South).

 Cannabis starting up in America

 As mentioned before, we read that cannabis made its way into America in its colonial time.
-Many farmers of Massachusetts, Virginia and Connecticut colonies were tasked with growing hemp.
-Hemp (from where a high concentration of CBD is derived) only has a little amount of THC, and therefore cannot make you high.
+Many farmers of Massachusetts, Virginia, and Connecticut colonies were tasked with growing hemp.
+Hemp (from where a high concentration of CBD is derived) only has a small amount of THC, and therefore cannot make you high.
 This means there was THC at this time, but it could not make you high because of the low concentration.

 Discovery of THC